watz0n/learn-rv32i-arty/README.md

 Build Emulator and Run Testbench
 ---
 Assume project directory is `D:\FPGA\learn-rv32i-arty`, map to Bash on Windows is `/mnt/d/FPGA/learn-rv32i-arty`.
+And the xsdbserver is host on the same computer.

 Open `Bash on Ubuntu on Windows`, and input below commands:
 ```